ElektrischesSchaf/JuniorYear-Robot/README.md

 Put one standing cube on the top layer.
 ***
 ![sweep](https://github.com/ElektrischesSchaf/JuniorYear-Robot/blob/master/robot_photo/3.jpg)
-Sweep all the rest cubes on the lower layer.
+Sweep all the rest cubes on the second layer.